iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted141008/report.md

 > I've had it since release and haven't gotten any notifications.
 At this point I'm wondering if this is even working!
 Seems unlikely that I've not been in a place where someone tested positive in all of this time.
 Useless app!<br> :date: __2020-12-29 03:56:41__

 > I received a call 8 hours after doing a Covid test and was told I was positive but no one knew about the verification code for this app.
 This app is pointless if not all hospitals to include the military know how to use it or know how to provide the access code.
 It needs to be more user friendly.<br> :date: __2020-12-28 05:30:03__

-> Not accurate at all.
-I have never received notification of a possible exposure ever.
-I do Mobile Covid Testing.<br> :date: __2020-12-25 02:45:49__

-> It will not allow notifications so it's worthless as is.
-This is also after updating.<br> :date: __2020-12-24 23:46:51__

-> Constantly alerts if you ever have gps or bluetooth off so if it ever tries to give me a virus alert, I won't notice it.<br> :date: __2020-12-22 23:17:39__

-> Didn't work for me.
-Would not accept my verification code.<br> :date: __2020-12-22 14:40:32__

-> Caused phone issues with Bluetooth and wifi.
-Removed and issues are resolved.<br> :date: __2020-12-22 06:24:14__

-> I couldn't warn others I got covid since I didn't have a verification code!
-Makes it somewhat useless<br> :date: __2020-12-20 00:17:33__